SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Getting_started_with_basic_shapes.md

 1. Right-click the shape group and select *Data* > *Define Shape Data*.

 1. Click the *New* button to add shape data with label `Enabled` and value `false`.
+Setting enabled to false makes it so the shape can no longer be clicked and doesn't show a hover effect.

 1. Right-click the shape group and select *Group* > *Open Group*.

 1. Right-click the ellipse shape and select *Data* > *Define Shape Data*.

 1. Click the *New* button to add shape data with label `Enabled` and value `true`.
+Overriding the enabled state from earlier in this child shape will enable just the ellipse, rather than the whole group.

 1. Right-click the rectangle shape and select *Data* > *Define Shape Data*.

 1. Click the *New* button to add shape data with label `Options` and value `NoAlarmColorFill`.

 1. Make sure you have no shapes selected, click the "..." in the top-right corner of the Advanced Editing panel and select *Add pretty hover*.
+This hover effect will ensure that when you hover over the ellipse, the highlighted area will move along with the ellipse itself, instead of highlighting its bounding rectangle.

    ![Add pretty hover](~/user-guide/images/AddPrettyHover.gif)

+   > [!NOTE]
+   > If you followed this tutorial, the advanced editing panel should be available in your Microsoft Visio application.
+The panel is created when launching Microsoft Visio from DataMiner Cube (by creating a new blank Visio file or doing an edit of an existing one).

 1. Save your Visio file.